Welcome to our Website!

 NRICH was established as a government agency with the aim of providing systematic activities for the research, excavation, preservation, and conservation of Korean cultural heritage.
 Since its establishment, the organization has been committed to, and responsible for comprehensive government-sponsored activities conducted for the survey, research, and development of Korean cultural heritage.

-Currently, NRICH consists of two departments (Administration Department and Research and Planning Department), seven divisions (Archaeology Division, Artistic Heritage Division, Architectural Heritage Division, Conservational Science Division, Restoration Technology Division, Natural Heritage Division, and Safety and Disaster Prevention Division), and six regional branches (Gyeongju National Research Institute of Cultural Heritage, Buyeo National Research Institute of Cultural Heritage, Gaya National Research Institute of Cultural Heritage, Naju National Research Institute of Cultural Heritage, Jungwon National Research Institute of Cultural Heritage, and Ganghwa National Research Institute of Cultural Heritage) including the Cultural Heritage Conservation Science Center.
+Currently, NRICH consists of two departments (Administration Department and Research and Planning Department), seven divisions (Archaeology Division, Artistic Heritage Division, Architectural Heritage Division, Conservational Science Division, Restoration Technology Division, Natural Heritage Division, and Safety and Disaster Prevention Division), and seven regional branches (Gyeongju National Research Institute of Cultural Heritage, Buyeo National Research Institute of Cultural Heritage, Gaya National Research Institute of Cultural Heritage, Naju National Research Institute of Cultural Heritage, Jungwon National Research Institute of Cultural Heritage, and Ganghwa National Research Institute of Cultural Heritage, Wanju National Research Institute Of Cultural Heritage) including the Cultural Heritage Conservation Science Center.

 Together with its natural heritage, the cultural heritage of a community forms a crucial part of the wealth it relishes in relation to its history, art, knowledge, and landscape.
 Under the banner of "Culture, Power of the Nation," the Korean government has been dedicated to various activities and projects aimed at the preservation and productive use of Korean cultural heritage which are considered difficult for universities or private organizations to perform.
 As a responsible member of the Korean government, NRICH has also been playing a key role in the efforts to share the rich cultural heritage of Korea with the rest of the world through various joint research studies with other institutions in Korea and overseas, promoting personnel exchanges with international organizations.